erasmoartur/ucreg/README.md

 The tool includes the following aspects:
 * feature selection,
 * regression model construction,
-* evaluating binary and multinomial regression, and
+* evaluation of binary and multinomial regression, and
-* constructing a panorama for queries over the model.
+* construction of a panorama for queries over the model.

 ## Authors: